-Ten-Year Review: Non-signatory Bangladesh expressed interest in joining the convention in September 2019.
-Before then it had not taken any steps to accede, but participated as an observer in meetings of the convention.
-It has also voted in favor of an annual United Nations (UN) resolution promoting the convention since 2015.
+Non-signatory Bangladesh has expressed interest in the Convention on Cluster Munitions, but has not taken any steps to accede to it.
+It last participated in a meeting of the convention in 2019.
+Bangladesh voted in favor of the annual United Nations (UN) resolution promoting the convention in December 2021.

 The People’s Republic of Bangladesh has not acceded to the Convention on Cluster Munitions.

-In September 2019, Bangladesh told the convention’s States Parties that it is “actively considering signing the ban treaty on cluster munitions following required protocol in due course of time.”
-Previously, various officials from Bangladesh have expressed interest in the Convention on Cluster Munitions, but no steps have been taken to accede.
+Various officials from Bangladesh have expressed interest in the convention, but no steps have been taken to accede.
+In September 2019, Bangladesh told States Parties that it is “actively considering signing the ban treaty on cluster munitions following required protocol in due course of time.”

-Bangladesh participated in several meetings of the Oslo Process that created the convention, but not the formal negotiations in Dublin in May 2008.
-Bangladesh attended a regional conference on the convention in Bali, Indonesia in November 2009.
+Bangladesh participated in several meetings of the Oslo Process that created the convention, but did not attend the formal negotiations in Dublin in May 2008.
+Bangladesh attended a regional conference on the convention in Bali, Indonesia, in November 2009.

-In December 2019, Bangladesh voted in favor of a UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
-It has voted for the annual UNGA resolution promoting the convention since it was first introduced in 2015.
+In December 2021, Bangladesh voted in favor of the United Nations General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
+It has voted in favor of the annual UNGA resolution promoting the convention every year since it was first introduced in 2015.

 Bangladesh is a State Party to the Mine Ban Treaty.
-It is also party to the Convention on Conventional Weapons.
+It is also party to the Convention on Conventional Weapons (CCW).

 Use, production, transfer, and stockpiling

 Bangladesh stated in September 2019 that it does not produce, export, or stockpile cluster munitions.
-Previously in 2013, a representative of Bangladesh’s armed forces told the Cluster Munitions Coalition (CMC) that Bangladesh does not possess cluster munitions.
+Previously, in 2013, a representative of the Bangladesh Armed Forces told the Cluster Munition Coalition (CMC) that the country does not possess cluster munitions.

 For more information on Bangladesh’s policy and practice regarding cluster munitions through early 2010, see ICBL, Cluster Munition Monitor 2010 (Ottawa: Mines Action Canada, October 2010), p.
 196.

-CMC interview with Muhammad Golam Sarowar, Armed Forces Division, Armed Forces of Bangladesh, in Lusaka, 12 September 2013.
+CMC interview with Muhammad Golam Sarowar, Armed Forces Division, Bangladesh Armed Forces, in Lusaka, 12 September 2013.
 Notes by the CMC.

 Mine Ban Policy